1adgit/jobify1/README.md

 ## Usage

-1. Run "npm run dev" ont the terminal
+1. Run "npm run dev" on the terminal
 2. Open your browser and navigate to `http://localhost:5173`.